kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 3.1 - January 29, 2013 =
+* Added video watermark overlay option.
+(Video.js only)
+* Changed front-end CSS file name to kgvid_styles.css and made it always available, not just when galleries are on the page.
+* Removed my watermark testing logo which was accidentally inserted above videos in version 3.0.3.
+* Added option to choose -b:v or legacy -b flags when encoding.
+Recent FFMPEG versions only accept -b:v.
+* Added automatic encode queue cleanup.
+Any completed entry older than a week will be removed.
+* Added deactivation hook to remove queue and scheduled queue cleanup on deactivation.
+* Added uninstall.php to remove settings from the database on uninstall.
+* Disabled "Delete Permanently" link while encoding is canceling.
+* Checked for escapeshellcmd.
+If it's disabled on the server, encoding can't start.
+* Fixed insert title and download link checkboxes.
+They will actually insert something now.
+* Changed method for determining if a video has been played or paused and played again, for counting purposes.
+* Fixed check for mime type when generating H.264 video encode checkboxes to avoid showing options for QuickTime files that are higher resolution than the original video.

 = 3.0.3 - January 29, 2013 =
 * Fixed bug that added a blank line to JavaScript embedded in the page if "volume" wasn't set in the short code (Video.js only).